 Diabetes Canada stresses the need to first get instruction from a qualified exercise specialist.
 If your family member or friend has type 1 diabetes or has type 2 diabetes and uses insulin, it is also very important to check with the diabetes team before starting any new form of physical activity.
 Insulin adjustments may be required.

-When it comes to specific exercises, the Canadian Diabetes Association recommends that at each resistance exercise session, most of the body’s major muscles should be worked with 8 to 10 different exercises.
+When it comes to specific exercises, Diabetes Canada recommends that at each resistance exercise session, most of the body’s major muscles should be worked with 8 to 10 different exercises.
 Each exercise should be repeated 10 to 15 times at light to moderate intensity.
 As your body becomes used to this exercise routine, the routine can be repeated two or three times a session.

 As always, people with diabetes should put safety first and stop exercising if there is excessive shortness of breath or any chest pain.
 If this occurs, a doctor should be consulted.